 Minimum Job Requirements:

-Ability to read and understand written or verbal instructions, drawings, layouts, and other related specifications
+Ability to read and understand written or verbal instructions.

 Experience and demonstrated skill in conducting research, investigating alternative solutions and recommending solutions to problems.

-Demonstrated commitment in the areas of safety, security, quality and environment
+Demonstrate commitment in the areas of safety, security, quality and environment.

-Ability to pass required training and to maintain current on all required training
+Ability to pass required training and to maintain current status on all required training.

 Current RAD Worker II Training or the ability to obtain